-Waste to Energy is a form of energy recovery through anaerobic digestion.
+Waste-to-energy is a form of energy recovery through anaerobic digestion.
 Anaerobic digestion is a series of biological processes in which microorganisms break down biodegradable material (biomass or waste feedstock) in the absence of oxygen.
 One of the end products is biogas, which is combusted to generate electricity and heat, or can be processed into renewable natural gas and transportation fuels.

-Anaerobic Digestion utilizes multiple pumps throughout the process to move semi-solids and slurries.
+Anaerobic digestion utilizes multiple pumps throughout the process to move semi-solids and slurries.
 One common application is recirculation systems within the digester tanks.
-To protect these many pumps system designers and operators will use in-line two shafted grinders like JWC’s HYDRO series.
-Two shafted grinders will breakdown solids that have formed in the bottom of the digestion tanks or have been introduced through the feedstock.
+To protect these many pumps, system designers and operators will use in-line, two-shafted grinders like JWC’s HYDRO series.
+Two-shafted grinders will break down solids that have formed in the bottom of the digestion tanks or have been introduced through the feedstock.

-Drum screens like JWC’s internally fed industrial screens are also used in some anaerobic digestion systems used to screen out the beneficial microorganisms that are flushed from the digester.
+Drum screens like JWC’s internally fed industrial screens are also used in some anaerobic digestion systems to screen out the beneficial microorganisms that are flushed from the digester.
 These are collected and utilized to treat further waste through the anaerobic digestion process.

 Find out more today about how JWC can fulfill your grinding, screening, shredding or processing needs.